 Host Hackathons.
 This was a great suggestion from @GetCrossant, and it’s totally true.
 I’ve personally seen some really great spaces take advantage of hackathons.
 It appeals to a huge target market for coworking spaces, and is awesome when it comes to building up collaboration.

 — Croissant (@GetCroissant) October 12, 2015

 Organize a panel.
-This addition is from Victoria Clark, a content strategist at In Good Company.
 A panel can be a great alternative to a full presentation since it’s typically more intimate and can promote casual Q&A. This way everyone can jump in the conversation and get some good information from subject matter experts as well.
 Like Victoria says in the comments below, “The important part is getting people in a room together to talk.”
 Doing this on a regular basis would help build the reputation that your space is a hub where knowledge is plentiful and shared – definitely a marketable asset!